volodymyrss/integral-spi-acs-data/README.md

 * https://gcn.gsfc.nasa.gov/ipn/gcn_ipn_raw.html
 * GCN circulars are hand-written messages.
 Since SPI-ACS data does not on its own provide sufficient localization information, these messages are written for SPI-ACS observations only in the case of exceptional events when the mere fact of detection is important.

+## INTEGRAL data readiness

+* **Realtime** - decoded immediately from the telemetry which is available with ~second latency.
+Used in IBAS.
+Actually available data also depends on each  kind of the telemetry packet, for example housekeeping packets with SPI-ACS data are produced every 8 seconds and the data is available with about 20 s delay.
+* **Near Real Time** - decoded from telemetry and stored in ScW version 000.
+Since telemetry can be interrupted, these data might be incomplete.
+Also the reconstruction is approximate due to lack of offline auxiliary information.
+* **Consolidated** - decoded from data recieved in separate offline channel, and are "as complete and they will ever be".
+These data are archived, and sometimes revised.
+Currently INTEGRAL archives in 3rd revision ("rev_3").

 ## Extra Metadata

 |  | |